 Course Requirements

-The student will be required to complete successfully 36 credits of graduate work, as outlined in the list of courses below.
+The student will be required to successfully complete 36 credits of graduate work, as outlined in the list of courses below.
 A student must achieve a 3.0 overall grade point average to receive a degree from Stony Brook.

 Required Courses (6 credits)